How vibe coding kills your marketing ROI

 The most critical funnel in retail

 Few industries operate digital user journeys as complex, or as commercially consequential, as automotive.
-A consumer researching and configuring a new vehicle will typically spend 30 to 90 minutes across multiple sessions interacting with everything from trim selectors and colour pickers to real-time finance calculators, 360° virtual walkarounds and dealer-lead forms.
-Every one of those interactions is a data event.
-Every data event is a signal that feeds campaign algorithms, attribution models and sales forecasting.
+A consumer configuring a new vehicle will interact with trim selectors, finance calculators, 360° walkarounds and dealer-lead forms, each interaction is a data event feeding campaign algorithms, attribution models and sales forecasting.

 Consider the European business of a leading global car manufacturer.
-With over 2,000 sales outlets across Europe and a sales volume of over 500,000 vehicles per year, the brand’s digital estate is not just a marketing asset, it is the primary engine of lead generation for its entire dealer network.
+With over 2,000 sales outlets across Europe and a sales volume of over 500,000 vehicles per year, the brand’s website is the primary engine of lead generation for its entire dealer network.
 The online configurator is often the decisive moment of purchase intent.
 Getting a customer to complete the configuration step correlates directly with qualified dealer appointments.

 So what happens when the configurator breaks?
-Not visibly, not with an error page or a spinning loader, but silently at the network layer where tracking calls fail to complete and data simply disappears?
+Not visibly, but silently at the network layer where tracking calls fail to complete and data simply disappears?

 “A broken tag on a car configurator doesn’t announce itself.
 It just stops sending data and your entire marketing stack begins making decisions based on a lie.”